aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## Step 2: Create a new Redis instance

-1. Open a terminal and naviage to the same directory as your example YAML file.
+1. Open a terminal and navigate to the same directory as your example YAML file.

 2. Use the following commands in the terminal to apply the example ConfigMap and build a Redis pod from a sample manifest.